 by Gillian Cobb, intern

-June 23, 1959: Van Winkle wrote to Chopnick about some confusion about a greenhouse that belonged to the Terry’s, but on land that was owned by Mr. Eckles.
-A buyer had offered to buy the greenhouse from Eckles, but he did not own it.
-Neither lawyer had any record of a greenhouse being included in the transaction of property.
+The greenhouse was first mentioned in a letter dated June 23, 1959, from Van Winkle to Chopnick.
+Van Winkle was confused about a greenhouse located on land owned by a Mr. Eckles.
+A buyer had offered to purchase the greenhouse from Eckles, but Eckles reported that he did not actually own it – it belonged to the Terrys.
+Van Winkle had no record of a greenhouse being part of the Terry’s property.

-July 9, 1959: Chopnick wrote back that Mrs. Boscowitz was in Europe and could not be contacted.
+On July 9, 1959, Chopnick wrote back that Mrs. Boscowitz was in Europe and could not be contacted to ask about the greenhouse’s ownership.
 He was unable to find anything describing a greenhouse in the transaction papers.
-Chopnick expressed his regrets that he did not meet Van Winkle at the American Law Institute meeting.
-He asks if Van Winkle plans on being in Miami for the American Bar Association Convention so they would be able to meet.

-July 16, 1959: H.F.
-Manning writes to Van Winkle that he had gone to the property to investigate.
-He found that the greenhouse was originally on the InTheOaks property, until Mr. Eckles had moved the entire greenhouse to Highway 70.
-Eckles claimed he had to rebuild part of the greenhouse, the furnace, and replace some windows.
-According to Manning, Eckles made “no claims of ownership” and that he would not be opposed if the owners wished to have this greenhouse returned.
+Then on July 16, 1959 Van Winkle received a letter from H.F.
+Manning, who had gone to the property to investigate the greenhouse issue.
+He found that the greenhouse was originally on the In-the-Oaks property, but Mr. Eckles had moved it to his property on Highway 70.
+Eckles had offered to buy the greenhouse from Mrs. Boscowitz, but she declined, and told him that he could move it to use on his property.
+Eckles claimed he had to rebuild part of the greenhouse as well as the furnace and replace some windows.
+He had planned to go into business with a man named Radcliff, who would raise and sell flowers from the greenhouse.
+The partnership fell apart, and Eckles claimed the greenhouse had not been in operation since January 1, 1959.
+According to Manning, Eckles made “no claims of ownership” and stated that he would not be opposed to returning it.

-September 30, 1959: Chopnick writes that Mrs. Boscowitz has finally returned from Europe.
-They have “reviewed the complicated and mysterious problem of Eckles and the greenhouse.”
-Boscowitz wishes to gift the greenhouse, so Chopnick wants to appraise the greenhouse again before she signs a letter of gift.
+Chopnick was finally able to report on September 30, 1959 that Mrs. Boscowitz had returned from Europe, and he had “reviewed the complicated and mysterious problem of Eckles and the greenhouse” with her.
+Boscowitz decided that she wished to gift the greenhouse to the Diocese.
+Chopnick wrote that he wanted to have the greenhouse appraised again before she signed a letter of gift.

-December 10, 1959: Van Winkle sends Chopnick the letter he asked for and tells him to have “a pleasant Christmas and a prosperous New Year.”
+On December 3, 1959, Chopnick responded, asking for another letter from the appraiser explicitly stating that the appraisal was the present fair market value.
+The greenhouse debacle finally came to a close in a letter dated December 10, 1959.
+Van Winkle sent Chopnick the letter he asked for and told him to have “a pleasant Christmas and a prosperous New Year.”